una/personal-goals/happy-moments/happy-moments.md

 12/14/2015
 ---
 Tonight I sat outside on my porch and split a bottle of Pinot Noir with my good friend Troy while looking out onto the cityscape :)

+12/15/2015
+---
+I checked out Bennu Coffee today, and caught up with Liza on my walk up there.
+She is so happy and in love with her new boyfriend that it brightened my day :) I love seeing my friends happy.

+12/16/2015
+---
+HOLY CRAP IM GOING TO BE SPEAKING AT CSS CONF AU IN MELBOURNE WITH SOME OF MY BIGGEST WEB DEV HEROES!
+I MAY OR MAY NOT HAVE CRIED AFTER RUNNING OUTSIDE IN SHORTS AND JUMPING AROUND AND SCREAMING!

+12/17/2015
+---
+Today was just a whirlwind day.
+I couldn't sleep last night because of my excitement from finding out about CSS Conf AU.